-ECE 4900 - Special Topics (2 TO 4)
+ECE 4996 - Independent Study (2 TO 4)

-Advanced study of special topics in engineering.
+Advanced individual study in a special area.
+Topic must be approved prior to registration.
 May be taken more than once.

 Prerequisite(s): major standing.

-ECE 4996 - Independent Study (2 TO 4)
+ECE 4998 - Senior Project (2 TO 4)

-Advanced individual study in a special area.
+Independent work on advanced laboratory projects.
 Topic must be approved prior to registration.
 May be taken more than once.

 Prerequisite(s): major standing.